agronick/KGauge/README.md

 # Changelog
+05-18-2019 (1.0.4)
+Fixed issue with rounding color values to show up correctly on IE.

 04-15-2019 (1.0.3)
 Fixed spelling, allow strings for width and height, added title style, changed default sizing and positioning.